17 business ideas you can get started with today

 Then, register your business so that you can market yourself as a legitimate, professional venture.
 This step involves choosing your company formation type and deciding how you want to structure your business.

-Choosing your ideal business structure comes down to how much control you want to have within your business formation, your set up costs, business privacy and liability preferences, how you want to pay taxes and more.
+Top Tip: Choosing your ideal business structure involves deciding things like how much control you want within your business formation, your liability preferences, and how you want to pay taxes.
+Learn everything you need to know about your options in our guide on how to register your business in the UK 🌟

 You’ll also want to get a business bank account which will help you separate your personal and business finances and keep you organised.

 As you launch, also consider familiarising yourself with small business accounting tips.
 This will help to ensure you identify, record, measure and interpret the financial health of your business accurately.
 If you don’t feel confident in teaching this to yourself, talk with a small business accountant or bookkeeper to guarantee you don’t miss a beat.